onkelhoy/web-components-old/packages/tools/translator/views/doc/public/markdown/o-translator-document.md

     }
 }

-## TYPE-CODE: export {}PRE: just start the task given, dont include any starting lines so I can just copy your answer as it is!
+## TYPE-CODE: export {}PRE: just start the task given, dont include any starting lines so I can just copy your answer as it is

  Based on the source code and style code probided.
 Can you create a documentation that includes titles, short descrition and the table for each tables: css-variables, parts, slots. css-variables should be a table with columns: (name, default-value, type - ex.
 CSS unit, description). parts should include all elements that have been exposed with the part attribute ex: <p part='foo'> - and the table should then include columns: (name, description (short)). slots should include columns: (name, default-value, description)

-## SOURCE-CODE:
+## SOURCE-CODE

 // utils
-import { ExtractSlotValue, html } from "@papit/tools-utils";
+import { ExtractSlotValue, html } from "@pap-it/system-utils";

 // templates
-import { BaseTemplate } from "@papit/templates-base";
+import { BaseSystem } from "@pap-it/system-base";

 // local
 import { style } from "./style";
 import { InitTranslations } from "./translator";

-export class Translator extends BaseTemplate {
+export class Translator extends BaseSystem {
     static style = style;

     private spanElement!: HTMLSpanElement;